-Posts tagged "pickups"
+Posts tagged "New Pickups"

 Sometime last summer, I spotted a local classifieds listing where someone was selling a “Tandy laptop.”
 After some interrogation, I determined that it was probably a Model 102.
 Another Kyocera sibling to join my NEC PC-8300?